Cuban dissident movement: History

+Old opposition

 Emergence

 While an anti-Castro opposition had existed since 1959, it concluded around 1968, with the total consolidation of political authority by Fidel Castro.
 The rise of a human rights focused opposition within Cuba occurred later with the founding of the Cuban Commission for Human Rights in 1976.

 In 1987, the Cuban Commission for Human Rights and National Reconciliation, headed by Elizardo Sánchez, demanded a plebiscite and gathered 11,000 signatures for their request.
 This marked a major shift among dissidents, to start demanding total political change, rather than minor political reforms.

-In 1997, a collection of dissident scholars including Félix Bonne, René Gómez Manzano, Marta Beatriz Roque, and Vladimiro Roca, kown as the "gang of four", authored a paper titled The Homeland Belongs To Us All which demanded free speech and plural elections.
+In 1997, a collection of dissident scholars including Félix Bonne, René Gómez Manzano, Marta Beatriz Roque, and Vladimiro Roca, known as the "gang of four", authored a paper titled The Homeland Belongs To Us All which demanded free speech and plural elections.
 The "gang of four" were immediately arrested, and spent several years in prison.